iterative/dvc.org/content/docs/command-reference/fetch.md

 Here are some scenarios in which `dvc fetch` is useful, instead of pulling:

-- After checking out a fresh copy of a <abbr>DVC repository</abbr>, to get DVC-tracked data from different project versions into your machine before deciding which one you'll need.
+- After checking out a fresh copy of a <abbr>DVC repository</abbr>, to get DVC-tracked data from multiple project branches or tags into your machine.
 - To use comparison commands across different Git commits, for example `dvc metrics show` with the `--all-branches` option.
 - If you want to keep the <abbr>workspace</abbr> clean for any other reason.